jonasraoni/article-importer-plugin/README.md

 All `#` designations will be treated as numeric values; e.g. 'no.01-02' will be interpreted as "1".

+### Plugin installation

 The article folder must have only one XML file, with the extension of `.xml` or `.meta`, and only one fulltext PDF file, with the extension of `.pdf`.

+A file named cover.tiff, cover.tif, cover.jpeg, cover.jpg, or cover.png may be placed in the `iss#` folder, and will become the issue cover image, if present.

 If importing JATS, the original metadata XML will be added as a production ready file.
 Dependent files as named in the XML (via `asset` or `graphic` elements) will be appended, if the files are found in the article folder.